SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 If your homestead is close enough to run pipe and you can afford it, you can do great with tap water.
 Of course, you have to be ok with what’s in your tap water and paying for that tap water.

 Hook up the rain barrels and downspouts!
 You can catch so much water in a year.
 If you are in a seasonal climate you will experience rains and rainy seasons.
 Take advantage of this with some rain catchment.
 You don’t have to use 55-gallon drums only.
 You can go bigger!

 Many homesteads go the route of drilling a well or already have a well working for their water.
 This is an important method that should be taken advantage of.

-No matter what you do with water you have to have a means of getting it to your homestead.
-Solar powered pumps can be used to pull water from all sorts of locations like natural water sources, catchement or even wells.
+No matter what you do with off-grid water systems you have to have a means of getting it to your homestead.
+Solar-powered pumps can be used to pull water from all sorts of locations like natural water sources, catchment, or even wells.